Rudy-Zidan/desk_service/README.md

 		locale: "Hello %name"
 	}
 }
-# words preceded with a '%' sign will be subbed with one of the parameters in config.sub_categories_parameters
+# words preceded with a '%' sign will be subbed with its value in config.sub_categories_parameters
 ```

 ## Paths